zurutech/zurutech.github.io/_posts/2020-09-29-continuous-integration-with-unreal-engine-4.md

         - ue4
 ```

-This job also produces a `output.log` file that can be inspected in case of crashes of the test suite (it might happen).
+This job also produces an `output.log` file that can be inspected in case of crashes of the test suite (it might happen).

 **NOTE**: `ue4cli` offers the `ue4 test` command, but when there is no display connected it doesn't work and we have to use the custom command line you can see above in the `ue4 run` invocation.

 ### Continuous Delivery

-We want to give the developers the possibility of downloading a packaged version of the application, in both shipping (optimized) and debug (with debug symbols, `check`, `ensure`, and so on) version and at the same time setup the `gitlab-ci.yml` file in order to generate automatically builds at fixed time intervals (this option can be configured by Gitlab itself using the web interface).
+We want to give the developers the possibility of downloading a packaged version of the application, in both shipping (optimized) and debug (with debug symbols, `check`, `ensure`, and so on) version and at the same time set up the `gitlab-ci.yml` file in order to generate automatically builds at fixed time intervals (this option can be configured by Gitlab itself using the web interface).

 For this reason, instead of directly defining the jobs we define *templates*.
-These templaces will be then used for both the *manual* and the *scheduled* jobs.
+These templates will be then used for both the *manual* and the *scheduled* jobs.

 ```yml